 Remedies:

 Best Practice 1: Make Data Governance Explicit to Support Trust and Reuse Agencies should define roles, responsibilities, and decision-making processes through formal governance mechanisms such as data product charters.
-Use a Data Management Plan with a responisibility matrix such as “responsible, approver, consulted, informed” (RACI) to clarify govermamce, assign maintenance responsibility, and ensure continuity across staff turnover and institutional change.
+Use a Data Management Plan with a responsibility matrix such as “responsible, approver, consulted, informed” (RACI) to clarify governance, assign maintenance responsibility, and ensure continuity across staff turnover and organizational change.

 Best Practice 6: Incentivize and Track Data Sharing and Reuse Visibility, credit, and metrics are critical for motivating data sharing.
 Agencies can embed citation guidance in metadata and track dataset reuse through COUNTER-compliant dashboards or DataCite APIs.